 As part of these intake and screening services, Fla.
 Stat.
-Ann. § 409.1754(1)(b) (Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans) requires juvenile justice assessment centers to utilize the CSEC screening and assessment instruments developed, or adopted, by the Department of Children and Families.9
+Ann. § 409.1754(1)(b)15 (Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans) requires juvenile justice assessment centers to utilize the CSEC screening and assessment instruments developed, or adopted, by the Department of Children and Families.16

 Further, Fla.
 Stat.
-Ann. § 409.1754(1)(d) states,

-The department, or a sheriff's office acting under s.
-39.3065 [Sheriffs of certain counties to provide child protective investigative services; procedures; funding], the Department of Juvenile Justice, and community-based care lead agencies may use additional assessment instruments in the course of serving sexually exploited children.
+Ann. § 409.1754(1)(d) states, "The department, the Department of Juvenile Justice, and community-based care lead agencies may use additional assessment instruments in the course of serving sexually exploited children."